Yeehawlerz101/MMCCWeb2.2k18/Wordpress-on-Ubuntu.md

 * Escape (for going back)
 * Enter (for going forward)
 ---
+Prerequisites:
-* Install VirtualBox
+>Working VirtualBox installation.

+>Bootable Ubuntu 14.04 Server ISO.
 * Create a new VM
-* Create Ubuntu 64bit and use all recommendations (you may want to use Expert mode to save to the thawspace)
+* Create Ubuntu 64bit and use all recommendations.
-* Before starting…
-* Click settings
-* Go to Network section
-* Switch from NAT to Bridged Adaptor
+ ###### Before starting Click settings Go to Network section Switch from NAT -> Bridged Adaptor

 * Start the VM
 * Install Ubuntu